paulinho-16/MEIC-TVVS/assignments/assignment8.md

 ### Description

-This function of the `Project` class is called whenever the user edits the `Time Today` table field, arising the need to adjust the value from the `Time Overall` variable accordingly.
+This function of the `Project` class is called whenever the user edits the `Time Today` table field, raising the need to adjust the value from the `Time Overall` variable accordingly.
 This method evaluates the variations from the input values in comparison to the previously stored ones and makes the necessary adjustments to update the time variables.
 It is fundamental to guarantee the consistency of the application, given that an edit by the user must be correctly processed, avoiding unexpected effects.
 Changing project times should update overall and today's times properly, hence the importance of testing this function.